 3. Assess Expertise

-Understanding technology’s implications on business decision making, inventorying capabilities, processes and costs, and profiling risks is a critical – and often complicated process.
+Understanding technology’s implications on business decision making, inventorying capabilities, processes and costs, and profiling risks is a critical – and often complicated – process.
 While there is no shortage of challenges within a technology review, there are also opportunities.
-Acquirers need to determine whether they have the in-house expertise to effectively manage IT diligence and integration processes, or whether a third-party support should be called in.
+Acquirers need to determine whether they have the in-house expertise to effectively manage IT due diligence and post-merger integration steps, or whether third-party support should be called in.

 4. Move Systematically